COVID-19 Oral Treatments

 The pharmacy ran out of medication.
 What should I do?

-If your prescription was unable to be filled, contact your prescriber for an alternate treatment option if available.
+If your prescription was unable to be filled, please check https://cv.nmhealth.org/providers/covid-19-oral-therapeutics-information-for-providers/ for a list of other pharmacies in your community or contact your prescriber for an alternate treament option if available.